makersacademy/chitter-challenge/development_notes.md

 # Chitter

 This is the development notes for the Makers Chitter application.
+At it's current stage I have only accomplished the first three user stories for this application.
+I have yet to implement a login system for this app.

 Below are the notes followed for setting up the web application: https://github.com/makersacademy/course/blob/master/pills/ruby_web_project_setup_list.md